Learn to tune your ukulele–by ear, with or without a tuner, or by sneaky trickery.

 Method 2: How to Tune Your Ukulele with an Electronic Tuner

 One of the easiest ways to tune your ukulele is to buy a good electronic tuner–they’re available for about $10, which is just an amazing price for the convenience and reliability.

 In the video, I use another brand, but I’ve grown quite fond of this one (from Amazon), but just about any model will help you get your uke in tune and keep it in tune.

 Unlike tuning your ukulele by ear, you don’t have to rely on your own ability to compare notes.
 Instead, you get visual feedback from the device that actually tells you when you’re right!

-A few “secrets” about tuning your uke with an electronic tuner:
+A few “secrets” about tuning an electronic tuner: